2016 Solomon Islands earthquakes: International reaction

-Julie Bishop, the Australian foreign minister at the time said that the country is prepared to offer their support to the Solomon Islands.
+Julie Bishop, the Australian foreign minister at the time said that the country is prepared to offer their support to Solomon Islands.

 17 December earthquake

 On 17 December, the largest earthquake in the year 2016, a magnitude 7.9 earthquake struck Papua New Guinea.
-It was centered between the islands of New Ireland and Bougainville.
+It was centred between the islands of New Ireland and Bougainville.
 The earthquake did not cause any major damage or casualties but did result in power outages.

 The earthquake had an intermediate depth of 94.5 km beneath the surface.
-The initial event was a result of thrust faulting within a subducting oceanic lithosphere which lasted for 30 seconds.
+The initial event was a result of reverse faulting within a subducting oceanic lithosphere which lasted for 30 seconds.
 After the intraslab rupture, a deep portion of the subduction zone began to slip at a depth of 32 to 47 km, releasing energy comparable to the first event.
 The shallow megathrust rupture was evident in the large number of shallow aftershocks.
 Due to the two separate events occurring closely in timing and location, it was considered a doublet earthquake.